MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/ui-extensions-setup-and-generate-saf-t-files-no.md

 > [!IMPORTANT]
 > Due to the nature of exporting transactions, exporting SAF-T files will impact performance of [!INCLUDE[d365fin](../../includes/d365fin_md.md)].

+There are a couple of things you can do to improve performance:

+* **Split by Date** option.

+   This approach collects general ledger entries by date, not by month as is the default with better performance as a result.

+* **XML option**

-There are a couple of things you can do to improve performance.
-Consider using the **Split by Date** option.
-It will collect G/L Entries by date, not by month as is the default.
-This will improve performance.
-If you are using the on-premises version you have an option to not generate zip files from the export.
+   For [!INCLUDE[d365fin](../../includes/d365fin_md.md)] on-premises, you have an option to not generate .ZIP files from the export.
 This will export the raw XML files and is only possible where there is a **Folder Path** to export to.
+The user can then compress the files manually, which saves server performance.
+SAF-T files can be large and compressing them to a .ZIP file is a costly operation for the server.

+* **Create Multiple Zip Files** option

-The user can then zip the files manually, to save server performance.
-SAF-T files can be large and zipping is a costly operation for the server.
-Finally, for both online and on-premises, for very large exports with many transactions, you can also use the **Create Multiple Zip Files** option.
-This would make sense if individual files per month have a big size or count of files per date is too big.
-This is useful if the single large zip file will not validate on the authorities' web site due to its size.
-Using this feature will split up the export into multiple zip files, up to 10 as per the requirements stated in the general SAF-T documentation.
+Finally, for both online and on-premises, for very large exports with many transactions, you can also use the option to create multiple .ZIP files.
+This is useful if individual files per month are very large, or the count of files per date is too big.
+Use this option when the single large ZIP file will not validate on the authorities' web site due to its size, for example.
+Using this feature will split up the export into multiple ZIP files, up to 10 in alignment with the requirements that are stated in the general SAF-T documentation.
 The **SAF-T Export File** page is always opened when using the **Download File** action.
 Here you can see how many files where generated and download them one by one.

 ## See Also
 [Customizing [!INCLUDE[d365fin](../../includes/d365fin_md.md)] Using Extensions](../../ui-extensions.md)